Ferrari 458: 458 Italia GT3

-Ferrari also unveiled a GT3 version of the Ferrari 458 Italia in 2011.
-The car is slightly lighter and more powerful than the GT2 version, generating a power output closer to 558 PS and has a red-line of 9,000 rpm.
-The engine thus performs more similarly to that of the road car than the GT2 version.
+Ferrari also unveiled a GT3 version of the Ferrari 458 Italia in 2011, built as well by Michelotto.
+The car is slightly lighter and more powerful than the GTE version, generating a power output closer to 558 PS and has a red-line of 9,000 rpm.
+The engine thus performs more similarly to that of the road car than the GTE version.
 The aerodynamics of the car are also slightly different due to different aero regulations.

 The 458 Italia GT3 has achieved many important victories in its career.
 It has won six times the 24 Hours of Spa-Francorchamps (two in the GT3 PRO AM category and two in the Gentlemen Trophy), four times the Gulf 12 Hours (three overall and one in the Gentlemen Trophy), the 2013 and 2014 12 Hours of Sepang, the 2014 and 2015 24 Hours of Dubai in the A6-AM class, the 2014 Liqui Moly Bathurst 12 Hour at the famous Mount Panorama Circuit in Bathurst and the 2014 24 Hours of Barcelona.

 The 458 Italia GT3 holds the record for the number of titles won in many international Championships.
 In the Blancpain Endurance Series it took the 2011, 2012 and 2014 GT3 PRO AM Team and Drivers' crowns and the 2013 and 2014 Gentlemen Trophy Team and Drivers' honours, while in the European Le Mans Series, since the creation by the ACO of a GT3 class, clinched the 2013 and 2014 GTC Team and Drivers' Titles.
 In the International GT Open the Maranello car gained the 2011, 2012 and 2014 GTS Team and Drivers' crowns, the 2012, 2013 and 2014 GTS Manufacturers' honours and the 2014 Overall and Super GT Drivers' Titles.
 The 458 Italia GT3 has also a strong racing record in the most important Asian GT series, the GT3 Asia, in which it achieved the 2011 Drivers' crown and the 2012 and 2014 Team and Drivers' honours.
 The car has also been driven to win the 2011 FIA GT3 Drivers' Title, the 2013 Asian Le Mans Series GTC Team and Drivers' crowns and successes in national Championships like French GT, British GT, Italian GT, GTSprint and Supercar Challenge.

 In 2015, the 458 Italia GT3 was involved in numerous racing series, including Blancpain Endurance Series, European Le Mans Series, International GT Open, GT3 Asia, Pirelli World Challenge, Blancpain Sprint Series, Asian Le Mans Series, Australian GT Championship and many other national GT3 Championships.